IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Provisioning.md

 18. Select the **SAP-certified Cascade Lake** central processor unit (CPU) model.

-    The SAP-certified option filters the hosts that completed SAP infrastructure as a service (IaaS) certification for compatibility, supportability, and performance with SAP software applications.
+    The SAP-certified option filters the hosts that completed SAP infrastructure-as-a-service (IaaS) certification for compatibility, supportability, and performance with SAP software applications.

 19. Click the **next page icon** (![](_attachments/nextPage.png)).
 20. Select the **Cascade Lake** CPU model.